 - Main Backlog.
 This is at minimum an ordered list of deliverables for the Circle, it is equivalent to the Product Backlog in Scrum.
 It is the job of the CO (Product Owner) to prioritize the work on the Backlog and make sure that the specifications are sufficiently robust to fulfill the customers expectations.
 The CIrcle may choose to have additional Artifacts supporting the full understanding of what to deliver, such as Story Maps, Road Maps, Outlines, Design drawings etc. The Items on the Main Backlog may be specified using the User Story pattern.

-- Tactical Backlog.
+- Team Backlog (or the Tactical Backlog).
 In granular form, this shows each Team’s specific short term work, progress, impediments and typically task allocation.
 It serves as the focus point for the Team during execution, but also as an information radiator to the rest of the organization, providing radical transparency.

 - Improvement Backlog.
 This is an ordered list of improvements and impediments to the process and general working conditions, typically derived through retrospectives.
 The XO (Scrum Master) uses this as a tasklist, it also provides visibility of the Circle’s ideas and challenges for the rest of the organization.

 - Relationship Manifest.
 This describes concretely how the Circle works together with other Circles (could be Suppliers and Customers) and the commitments they bestow on each other.
 Of course the commitments described in a Relationship Manifest must be within the range of the Circle Manifests.

 The Circle can choose to work the Scrum way with its set of meetings and ceremonies, some may prefer Kanban or a combination of these two patterns.
 A Circle may also choose a totally different way of working where appropriate.
 A Circle’s Process Guidelines must however comply with the fundamental Values and Principles, shown above.